-In the Trident Z line up this G.Skill Trident Z 32GB Royal Silver DDR-4 Memory is a great addition.
+In the Trident Z line up this G.Skill Trident Z, 32GB Royal Silver DDR-4 Memory is a great addition.
 When it comes to design then it has the same overall design the only change that we notice so far is the heat Spreader.
-The company offers these modules in both silver and gold heat spreader design.
+The company offers these modules in both silver and gold heat spreader designs.
 It actually, looks excellent the picture won’t do justice.

 The PCB has a 10-layer design and all of its memory ICs are screened by hand.
 Furthermore, it has eight RGB LED lights which give an excellent glow during the gameplay.
 With the updated lighting software, you’ll see pretty impressive RGB lighting when you power your system.

 The overclocking capability is also really great the best way for the simplest overclock is the frequency divider in the BIOS.
 By staying with the recommended XMP profile timing it gives up to 3200MHz speed, and there’s also room for improvements.